Satan: Middle Ages

 Satan had minimal role in medieval Christian theology, but he frequently appeared as a recurring comedic stock character in late medieval mystery plays, in which he was portrayed as a comic relief figure who "frolicked, fell, and farted in the background".
 Jeffrey Burton Russell describes the medieval conception of Satan as "more pathetic and repulsive than terrifying" and he was seen as little more than a nuisance to God's overarching plan.
 The Golden Legend, a collection of saints' lives compiled in around 1260 by the Dominican Friar Jacobus de Voragine, contains numerous stories about encounters between saints and Satan, in which Satan is constantly duped by the saints' cleverness and by the power of God.
-Henry Ansgar Kelly remarks that Satan "comes across as the opposite of fearsome."
-The Golden Legend was the most popular book during the High and Late Middle Ages and more manuscripts of it have survived from the period than for any other book, including even the Bible itself.
+Henry Ansgar Kelly remarks that Satan "comes across as the opposite of fearsome".
+The Golden Legend was the most popular book during the High and Late Middle Ages and more manuscripts of it have survived from the period than of any other book, including even the Bible itself.

 The Canon Episcopi, written in the eleventh century AD, condemns belief in witchcraft as heretical, but also documents that many people at the time apparently believed in it.
 Witches were believed to fly through the air on broomsticks, consort with demons, perform in "lurid sexual rituals" in the forests, murder human infants and eat them as part of Satanic rites, and engage in conjugal relations with demons.
 In 1326, Pope John XXII issued the papal bull Super illius Specula, which condemned folk divination practices as consultation with Satan.
 By the 1430s, the Catholic Church began to regard witchcraft as part of a vast conspiracy led by Satan himself.